 State Assessment & RUbrics rolling out

-The Kansas state assessment and scoring guides have evolved in preparation for the full rollout starting in 2021-2022.
-Focusing exclusively on Benchmark Four, the class-based assessment now asks students to demonstrate the ability to make a claim using evidence.
+The Kansas state assessment and scoring guides have evolved in preparation for the required field test in 2021-2022.
+Focusing exclusively on Benchmark Four, the KSDE Class-Based Assessment asks students to demonstrate their ability to make a claim using evidence to support that claim.

 Earlier rubrics versions have also been revised with the goal of making the scoring more consistent and streamlined.

-Contact KSDE consultant Marcia Fiorentino with specific questions.
+Contact Nathan McAlister, KSDE Social Studies guru, with specific questions.

 Today's Social Studies: Creating Effective Citizens